Vectrex Very Dead Repair

 5v lines check ok except….

-IC 202 SN74LS00 measures a slightly suspicious 4.7v.
-This can be indicative of a faulty chip.
+IC202 SN74LS00 is a logic chip for rom enable and indirectly ram enable measures a slightly suspicious 4.7v.
+This can be indicative of a faulty chip although it doesn’t get hot.
 This is a logic chip of nand gates so I’m going to check the gate pins on the oscilloscope and look for any incorrect logic or poor signals.
 There was a similar symptom on the sound chip earlier.

-I was going to pull IC202 but its voltage now measures 5v consistently.
+I was going to pull logic chip IC202 but its voltage now measures 5v consistently.

 IC203 Read Write Ram